 Following the Permanency Panel the panel Administrator will circulate the draft minutes to all the members of the panel and any amendments must be forwarded to the Panel Chair for agreement 10 days from the date of the panel.See Permanency Panel Procedure for further details about the role of the Permanency Panel and Appendix 2: Administration for Permanency Panel for further details about the paperwork and approval process.

-The decision for all applications for special guardianships and any support plans, including financial support will be made by the Head of Branch, Children's Social Care following recommendations made by the Permanency Panel (see Permanency Panel Procedure).
-The Head of Branch, Children's Social Care will make a decision within 7 working days of receiving the panel minutes.
+The decision for all applications for Special Guardianships and any support plans, including financial support will be made by the Head of Specialist Services following recommendations made by the Permanency Panel (see Permanency Panel Procedure).
+The Head of Specialist Services, will make a decision within 7 working days of receiving the panel minutes.

-The Head of Branch, Children's Social Care will write to the prospective special guardian detailing the proposed support plan, advise them of their rights to seek independent advice or advocacy and informing them that they have 28 days to appeal against the proposed decision.A final decision cannot be made about provision of support services until representations by the special guardians are considered.
+The Head of Specialist Services will write to the prospective Special Guardian detailing the proposed support plan, advise them of their rights to seek independent advice or advocacy and informing them that they have 28 days to appeal against the proposed decision.A final decision cannot be made about provision of support services until representations by the Special Guardians are considered.

-When the Permanency Panel has recommended to pay financial support the financial assessment officer will prepare a financial agreement to be signed by the Head of Branch, Children's Social Care.
+When the Permanency Panel has recommended to pay financial support the financial assessment officer will prepare a financial agreement to be signed by the Head of Specialist Services.

-After the Permanency Panel have considered the application for financial support and the Head of Branch, Children's Social Care has approved the support, the financial agreement form (signed by the Head of Branch, Children's Social Care) must be sent to the applicants.
-The special guardians or prospective special guardians must sign and return one copy of the agreement to agree to the details of the payment.
+After the Permanency Panel have considered the application for financial support and the Head of Specialist Services has approved the support, the financial agreement form (signed by the Head of Specialist Services) must be sent to the applicants.
+The Special Guardians or Prospective Special Guardians must sign and return one copy of the agreement to agree to the details of the payment.